Slow evolution towards generalism in a model of variable dietary range: A model of consumers with fixed dietary range

-We wish to investigate the effects of demographic noise, randomness introduced due to a finite populations and the associated random timing of all events which occur within the population.
+Although the deterministic system always tends towards a homogenous state, stochastic simulations of the same system, but with a finite population, produce highly inhomogeneous distributions of consumers that persist over time, as seen in the bottom panels of Figure~\ref{fig:TheBigIssueFigure}.
+To understand this, we wish to investigate the effects of demographic noise, randomness introduced due to a finite populations and the associated random timing of all events which occur within the population.
 As an approximation to this intrinsic noise and in line with other studies \citep[see;][and references therein]{Butler2011}, we now add external noise, \(\boldsymbol{\xi}=(\xi_1,\xi_2)^T\), to the system:

 Thus,

 We can find the fluctuations in the consumer numbers around the homogeneous steady state.
 Assuming uncorrelated noise (\(\left<\xi_1\xi_2\right>=0\)), since no event changes the resource and consumer numbers simultaneously, we obtain the power spectrum